woocommerce/woocommerce/README.md

 ## Community

-For peer to peer support, real-time announcements, and office hours, please [join our slack community](https://woocommerce.com/community-slack/)!
+For peer to peer support, real-time announcements, and office hours, please [join our Slack community](https://woocommerce.com/community-slack/)!

 ## Contributing to WooCommerce